-If an on-going course of treatment was previously approved for a specific period of time or number of treatments, and your request to extend the treatment is an urgent care request for benefits as defined above, your request will be decided within 24 hours, provided your request is made at least 24 hours prior to the end of the approved treatment.
-Oxford will make a determination on your request for the extended treatment within 24 hours from receipt of your request.
+If an ongoing course of treatment was previously approved for a specific period of time or number of treatments, and your request to extend the treatment is an urgent care request for benefits as defined above, your request will be decided within 24 hours, provided your request is made at least 24 hours prior to the end of the approved treatment.
+Oxford will make a determination on your request for the extended treatment within 24 hours of receipt of your request.

 Limitation of Action

 You cannot bring any legal action against Citi or the Claims Administrator to recover reimbursement until 90 days after you have properly submitted a request for reimbursement as described in this section and all required reviews of your claim have been completed.
-If you want to bring a legal action against Citi or the Claims Administrator, you must do so within three years from the expiration of the time period in which a request for reimbursement must be submitted or you lose any rights to bring such an action against Citi or the Claims Administrator.
+If you want to bring a legal action against Citi or the Claims Administrator, you must do so within three years of the expiration of the time period in which a request for reimbursement must be submitted, or you lose any rights to bring such an action against Citi or the Claims Administrator.

 You cannot bring any legal action against Citi or the Claims Administrator for any other reason unless you first complete all the steps in the appeal process described in this section.
-After completing that process, if you want to bring a legal action against Citi or the Claims Administrator you must do so within three years of the date you are notified of the final decision on your appeal or you lose any rights to bring such an action against Citi or the Claims Administrator.
+After completing that process, if you want to bring a legal action against Citi or the Claims Administrator, you must do so within three years of the date you are notified of the final decision on your appeal, or you lose any rights to bring such an action against Citi or the Claims Administrator.